sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Templates_completion.md

 {"title":"PyDev Templates completion","weight":"240"}

 The image below shows the preferences for the templates.
-You can see the current templates and add, remove or edit them.
+You can see the current templates and add, remove, or edit them.

 ![compltemplprefs](/Images/appc/pydev.org/images/completion/compltemplprefs.png)